 Most drivers know that regardless of how careful one may be, there is always a chance, no matter how slim, that another motorist will make a mistake that could involve others as well.
 Being part of a multi-vehicle traffic wreck is not something anyone wants to contemplate; however, as drivers ourselves, we know that most people feel they have a reasonable amount of control when they are behind the wheel.
 Sadly, the same cannot be said for the other occupants in a car, truck or commercial passenger vehicle.

 As Maryland automobile and commercial trucking injury attorneys, we understand how a moment’s inattention on a Baltimore street, Annapolis roadway, or Washington, D.C., avenue can change the course of someone’s life.
-At Lebowitz & Mzhen, LLC, our goal is to provide skilled legal representation to victims of traffic collisions in and around our state and the District of Columbia.
+At Lebowitz & Mzhen Personal Injury Lawyers, our goal is to provide skilled legal representation to victims of traffic collisions in and around our state and the District of Columbia.
 A fair number of auto accident victims are passengers, which doesn’t change the number and type of injuries that may happen to these individuals, but legally they may have better recourse when filing a personal injury lawsuit.

 It is true that drivers are responsible for the proper and safe control of their car, truck or motorcycle on the thousands of Maryland roads found throughout the state.
 Because drivers are primarily responsible, the occupants generally have no control and, therefore, likely have little or no liability when they file and injury claim.
 Even though a great number of people may not feel the least bit in control when not at the wheel, when filing a lawsuit against a negligent driver, these individuals ironically have more control than their driver counterparts.